ainahar/grid-blast-radius/README.md

 | Basic OT hygiene (segmentation + rate-limit) | 0.27 | 0.42 | 3.3% |
 | Defence-in-depth (all four controls) | 0.05 | 0.08 | 0.7% |

-**The headline:** concentration + full rollout with no OT controls puts a double-digit percentage of a state's households inside a single-breach blast radius.
-Layered controls collapse it *multiplicatively* — the case for mandating them before, not after, full deployment.
-(Numbers are illustrative; the point is the shape and the sensitivity, which an operator reproduces with their own inputs.)
+**What the model shows:** concentration plus full rollout with no dedicated controls places a double-digit percentage of a state's households within a single-compromise reach.
+Layered controls reduce it *multiplicatively*, because each control removes a share of what the previous one left.
+That is the case for requiring them before deployment is complete rather than after.

 ## Repository layout

 ```
-grid-blastradius/
+grid-blast-radius/
 ├── README.md
 ├── LICENSE
 ├── requirements.txt
 ├── src/
 │   └── ami_twin.py            # Monte-Carlo consequence model + scenario grid
 ├── docs/
-│   ├── ARCHITECTURE.md        # MVP + system design
+│   ├── ARCHITECTURE.md        # MVP and system design
-│   ├── DATA_SOURCES.md        # what to substitute for real parameters
+│   ├── DATA_SOURCES.md        # how to substitute real parameters
 │   ├── POLICY_BRIEF.md        # brief for CERT-In / NCIIPC / MoP / SERCs
-│   ├── ROADMAP.md             # 12-week build + beyond
+│   ├── POLICY_BRIEF.pdf       # same brief, formatted
-│   └── THOUGHT_LEADERSHIP.md  # X thread + LinkedIn article
+│   └── ROADMAP.md             # phased build plan
 └── assets/
     ├── blast_radius.png
     ├── summary.json
     └── infographic.svg
 ```

-## Responsible-use boundary
+## Responsible use

-GridBlast models **outcomes, not intrusions.** It does not describe how to compromise a head-end, does not identify real vendors or DISCOMs, and ships only synthetic structural parameters.
-Its purpose is to help defenders and regulators prioritise segmentation, disconnect-command controls, and vendor-diversity requirements.
-Use it to argue for defences, not to plan attacks.
+This model describes **outcomes, not intrusions.** It does not explain how to compromise a head-end system, does not identify real vendors or distribution companies, and ships only synthetic structural parameters.
+Its purpose is to help defenders and regulators prioritise segmentation, disconnect-command controls and vendor-diversity requirements, and to let an operator demonstrate that its own exposure is small.

 ## Primary stakeholders

-CERT-In, NCIIPC, Ministry of Power, State Electricity Regulatory Commissions (SERCs), and DISCOM / AMISP security teams.
+CERT-In, NCIIPC, Ministry of Power, State Electricity Regulatory Commissions, and DISCOM and AMISP security teams.

 *MIT licensed.
 Synthetic parameters only.
 Defensive concept demonstrator.*